MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ![IIS Reset](9IISReset.png)

-18. C the remote desktop session and use the LCS **Environment details** page to log in to the environment to confirm it is working as expected.
+18. Close the remote desktop session and use the LCS **Environment details** page to log in to the environment to confirm it is working as expected.

 ![Finance and Operations](10FinanceAndOperations.png)